 I am a Senior Lecturer in Sociology and Social Policy at the University of Kent’s School of Social Policy, Sociology and Social Research.
-I am also the Eastern ARC Lead for Quantitative Social Science for the University of Kent and a member of Kent's Q-Step Centre.
+I am also the REF coordinator for the School and a member of Kent's Q-Step Centre.

 I am interested in cross-national comparative analysis of welfare states and their labour markets.
 Currently my two main research areas are subjective employment insecurity and the roles institutions play therein, and the role of flexible working on work-life balance of individuals.